ec-builds/enterprise-homelab/projects/active-directory-lab/domain-controller-deployment.md

 > [!NOTE]
 > The domain namespace shown in this document is a sanitized example and does
-> not represent the production or internal DNS namespace used by the lab.
+> not represent the internal DNS namespace used by the lab.

 ### Configure Domain Controller Options